Last Updated on

 The formal is to show respect, the standard is for everyday speech, and the informal is for close relationships.

-Understanding and memorizing all of these different forms of the language can seem like quite a daunting task when you first start to learn Korean.
+Understanding and memorizing all of these different forms of the language can seem like quite a daunting task when you first start.

 The good news is that you can get by in almost all situations in Korean if you learn the standard and a bit of the formal.
 The standard will be polite enough to interact with new acquaintances and people who are higher up in the social rank than you.
 Knowing a small amount of the formal will allow you to recognize what people are saying to you in certain situations.